TMW-forks/tmwchat/README.md

 /help --show help message
 /w NickName message
-/w "NickName with spaces" message -- send a personal message to NickName / some_message -- send a whisper to the last person who you whispered to.
-               -- it doesn't work if you didn't whisper to anyone yet.
-/emote <number> -- show emote (check source code for possible emote codes) /emotes -- show emote codes
+/w "NickName with spaces" message -- send a personal message to NickName /emote <number> -- show emote (check source code for possible emote codes) /emotes -- show emote codes
 /party <message> -- send message to your party